Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “I don’t have a choice,” she had said, miserable, her hands already dirtied with his blood.
 “There’s nothing I can do to stop it now.”

-Now, Wen Qing told him: “I will not cast blame on you for this, so stop antagonizing me.”
+Now, Wen Qing told him: “I will not blame you for this, so stop antagonizing me.”

 At that moment, a short and hiccuping breath echoed through the room.
-Wei Wuxian had only enough time to feel his heart leap up his throat before cries crawled out of a nest of sheets pushed into a corner, as far from himself as could be.
+Wei Wuxian had only enough time to feel his heart leap up his throat before cries crawled out of a nest of sheets pushed into a corner, placed as far from him as could be.

-His body seized with pain when he threw himself aside, when he tore the blanket off of his body for lack of something else to throw away.
+His body seized with pain when he threw himself aside, and he tore the blanket off of himself for lack of something else to throw away.
 He felt sickening wetness over the sheets at his hips, and heard Wen Qing’s call of his name as he tumbled from the bed and into the narrow space between mattress and wall.
 It hurt terribly, and made blood seep again out of the dressing she had wound over his lower half, but he could hardly care.
-He could hardly feel it.

 “Make it stop,” he yelled at her.

-Each cry out of newborn lungs seemed to tear through him bodily.
+Each cry out of those tiny lungs seemed to tear through him bodily.
 It was not like his perpetual nausea, and not either like the taste of grass on his tongue whenever something set off the memories of that day, but it was worse.
-It made all of his skin run with shivers, as if some small animal were scurrying over him and pecking him with its claws and teeth.
+It made all of his skin run with shivers, as if some small animal were scurrying over him and pecking him with its claws.

 Wen Qing stood frozen a moment longer, halfway bent over him to assist him; but she must know, or guess, that she could be of no help now.
 She disappeared from his sight when she walked around the bed.